Roasted rhubarb flatbread with ricotta cheese, honey, and mint. A few simple real food ingredients, a quick and easy recipe and so yummy!

 It was one of the best summers of my life.

-I was doing summer stock, living in a dorm room, without a care in the world.
+I was performing in several musicals during a theater summer stock season, living in a dorm room, without a care in the world.
 Obsessed with strawberries and loving my new dinner plans.
 Shortcake.
 Winning.

 I don’t make Bisquick shortcake anymore (the more you know, ya know?) but I still love the idea of savory dough, berries (or something similar) and something creamy.